openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 The user adds a `service.beta.openshift.io/serving-cert-secret-name: $secretName` annotation, and a `$secretName` secret is generated, which can be mounted in the StatefulSet’s pods.

-Creating a StatefulSet triggers both a Secret creation and creating the StatefulSet pods, which race against each other.
+Creating/scaling up a StatefulSet triggers both creating the StatefulSet pods and a secret creation/update, which race against each other.
-So, the pods **must** fail if a certificate for their identity is not found.
+So, the pods **must** fail, or wait, if a certificate for their identity is not found.

 ## Motivation